zeit-io/zeit-user-docs/docs/organisationen/rechnungsausgang.en.md

 | **T**         | TNE  | Tonne            |

+## Tax categories

+On an e-invoice according to EN 16931, each item must be assigned to a tax category.
+The permitted tax categories are explained here:

+- **S: Standard VAT rate**: This tax category corresponds to the standard VAT.
+If this category is selected, then a tax rate greater than 0 must be shown!
+- **Z: Zero VAT rate**: This category must be selected if no taxes are due on the item in question.
+This case does not apply to France, where there is no 0 percent VAT rate.
+- **E: VAT exempt**: This code must be used if no other case for missing VAT applies.
+The reason for the tax exemption must be stated in the VAT statement with reference to the applicable tax regulation.
+- **AE: Inversion tax**: This applies where the customer has to declare the VAT and pay it directly to the tax authorities (normally they deduct the same VAT at the same time).
+The reason for the exemption must be indicated as "inversion" in the VAT breakdown.
+- **K: Inversion for intra-community supply**: This is the same inversion procedure as before, but due to an intra-community supply.
+Therefore, the code "K" must be used instead of "AE".
+The reason for the absence of VAT to be indicated in the VAT statement is "intra-community supply".
+- **G: VAT exempt**: This VAT code is used for supplies to countries outside the European Community.
+- **O: Outside the scope of VAT**: In such a case, no other VAT categories may be indicated on the invoice.
+- **L (IGIC) and M (IPSI): VAT codes for the Canary Islands and Ceuta/Melilla.**: These codes must be used for the Canary Islands and Ceuta/Melilla.
+The recipient's VAT number must be indicated on the invoice.
+This code is not applicable to France or Germany.

 ## CSV Export

 Below the table on the right-hand side there is a link "CSV Export".